 Publisher/Vendor/Repository and License Type

-See HOWTO: Use Docker and Singularity Containers at OSC for information about using Singularity on the Owens cluster, including some site-specific caveats.
+See HOWTO: Use Docker and Singularity Containers at OSC for information about using Singularity on Ruby, Owens and Pitzer clusters, including some site-specific caveats.

 Example: Run a container from the Singularity hub